 - International Baccalaureate (IB) Diploma

-Please refer to the prospectus and department websites for individual subject A-level and IB requirements.
+Please refer to the prospectus or course page for individual subject A-level and IB requirements.

 For details on the University of London External Diploma/Degree transfers.